Moderna’s chief expects enough vaccines for everyone by next year. Much of the world is still waiting.

-With the vaccine industry as a whole expanding production, “enough doses should be available by the middle of next year so that everyone on this earth can be vaccinated,” the French billionaire said.
+With the vaccine industry as a whole expanding production, “enough doses should be available by the middle of next year so that everyone on this Earth can be vaccinated,” the French billionaire said.

 “It is an obscenity” that some governments have hoarded, and sometimes wasted, shots while people elsewhere still wait for their first doses, U.N.
-Secretary General António Guterres told leaders in New York on Wednesday.
+Secretary General António Guterres told leaders Wednesday in New York.

 Nearly 80 percent of people in the world’s wealthier nations already have received first doses.
 But, in part because of supply problems and biotech firms such as Moderna’s selling most early doses to rich countries, the level of first-dose vaccination falls to 20 percent in poorer parts of the world.